Gold-hungry Omanyala targets 100m glory for Africa

 Africa ready to rise

-As Africa's fastest man, having run 9.77 seconds in 2021, Omanyala claimed gold at the 2022 Commonwealth Games in Birmingham when running 10.02s.
+As Africa's fastest man, having run 9.77 seconds in 2021, Omanyala claimed gold at the 2022 Commonwealth Games in Birmingham when running 10.02secs.

-On the back of the second-fastest 100m time this year - 9.84s in his home city of Nairobi in May's Kip Keino Classic - Omanyala is now targeting a first 100m podium finish at the world championships.
+On the back of the second-fastest 100m time this year - 9.84secs in his home city of Nairobi in May's Kip Keino Classic - Omanyala is now targeting a first 100m podium finish at the World Championships.

 The continent has won medals in the men's 200m (via Namibia's Frankie Fredericks, then Nigerian Francis Obikwelu and South Africans Anaso Jobodwana and Wayde van Niekerk) and in the women's 100m (Ivorian duo Murielle Ahoure and Marie-Josee Ta Lou) but not in the men's blue riband event.